 How do I reanalyze my repository?#

-To reflect the most recent configurations for your repository on the Codacy analysis results without waiting for a new commit to trigger the analysis, reanalyze the last commit in your branch or pull request.
+- To update the Codacy analysis results taking into account the most recent configurations for your repository without waiting for a new commit to trigger the analysis

-If you have the setting Run analysis through build server enabled in your repository Settings page so that you can run client-side tools you can't trigger a new analysis from the Codacy UI.
+If you have the setting Run analysis on your build server enabled in your repository Settings page so that you can run client-side tools, you can't trigger a new analysis from the Codacy UI.

 Instead, you must manually run the client-side tools or wait for them to report the results for a new commit.